If you’re looking to start a nonprofit organization, it is by no means an easy ordeal.

-If you haven’t tackled hiring and onboarding yet, now is the time.
-Draft job ads that clearly and concisely describe what you’re looking for in employees and start promoting them.
-Create volunteer applications, employee onboarding manuals, and similar documents to onboard staff and volunteers.
+If you haven’t tackled hiring and onboarding yet, no worries; now is the time.
+Draft job ads that clearly and concisely describe what you’re looking for in employees, and start promoting them.
+In addition, create volunteer applications, employee onboarding manuals, and similar documents to onboard staff and volunteers.

 Start thinking about your organizational culture.
 Ensure you’re complying with human resources best practices.

 Pro tip: Once you have a team in place, your job is not done!
 You also need to make sure the team you put so much effort into recruiting stays with your organization.
 For that, develop a retention strategy.
 However, the document does not have to be elaborate.
 Simply write down the nonprofit’s employee retention goals, strategies, and activities for the year.